kaikai-qin/kaikai-qin.github.io/_pages/about.md

 </div>

 # 🎖 Honors and Awards
+- *2026.07*: Best Poster Award of CSIAM GDC 2026
 - *2026.05*: Excellent Doctoral Dissertation Award of Hangzhou Dianzi University
-- *2025.08*: Best Poster Award of the union conference of CCF CAD&CG and CSIAM GDC
+- *2025.08*: Best Poster Award of the union conference of CCF CAD&CG and CSIAM GDC 2025
 - *2025.01*: Second Prize of the Graduate Innovation Scholarship of the "Qiu Junping and Yan Jinlian Graduate Education Award Fund"
 - *2024.07*: First Prize in the 2024 Excellent Paper Selection of Zhejiang Applied Mathematics Research Association
 - *2024.07*: Hangzhou Dianzi University 2024 Excellent Doctoral Dissertation Cultivation Project Approved